ego-death/ego-death/README.md

 student in bangalore.

-kinda proficient in python, js and cpp
+kinda okay at python, js and cpp